• Recipes

 On the other hand, wet items are expressed in terms of volume, such as liters or gallons.

 For example, 1 liter of water weighs one kilogram, but one kilogram of flour does not equal one liter.
-Therefore, when converting between ounces and liters, it is important to understand whether the measurements are converted in dry or wet units.
+Therefore, when converting between ounces and liters, it is important to understand whether the measurements are converted into dry or wet units.

 How To Convert Liters To Fluid Ounces